kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/04-css-architecture/03-complete-two-blocks.md

 ### What is REM?
 * When we use `rem` everything is relative to the root of the page
-* The root of Every page is `html`
+* The root of every page is `html`
 * Most browser have a default size of `html` of 16px
   - 16px * 1.5rem = 24px

 ### Why use REM?
 * Not everyone has their web browser configured the same
-* Other people may change their default `html` font size to deal with eye problems, near-sighted, far-sighted or just avoiding eye-strain they may have their `html` configured to use `30px`
+* Other people may change their default `html` font size to deal with stuff like:
+  - eye problems
+  - near-sighted
+  - far-sighted
+  - or just avoiding eye-strain
+    + (_they may have their `html` configured to use `30px`_)

-* As a good web developer we want to honor the user's font size preference
+##### As a good web developer we want to honor the user's font size preference
-* If we use REM for font-size, padding and margin our entire web site, all the white space and balance will scale accordingly to the user's font-size preference
+* If we use REM for font-size, padding and margin our entire web site, all the white-space and balance will scale accordingly to the user's font-size preference
-  - If we used `px` our font-size would be set in stone
+  - If we used `px` our **font-size** would be set in stone
-  - If the user had a larger font-size, the text might appear too big for the layout surrounding it
+  - If the user had a larger **font-size**, the text might appear too big for the layout surrounding it

 ### How can we eliminate guesswork with font-sizes?
 `_large-hero.css`